-HORT 270 Floral Design and Arranging I
+HORT 270 Floral Design and Arranging I (2 cr.)
 A practical introduction to floral design.
-Student practice in the basic methods of design and in producing arrangements, Lab.
+Student practice in the basic methods of design and in producing arrangements.
+Lab.
 6 hrs. per wk.

 HORT 276 Floral Design and Arranging II (2 cr.)
 A continuation of floral design and arranging with emphasis on acquisition of basic skills related to floral designs created by retail florists.
 Students will design and create wreaths, baskets, sprays, wedding flowers and corsages in the laboratory.
 Lab.
 4 hrs. per wk.

-HORT 290 Coordinated Internship (see page 91)
+HORT 290 Coordinated d Internship (1-5 cr.) (see page 95)

-HORT 298 Seminar and Project (1-5 cr.) (see page 91)
+HORT 298 Seminar and Project (1-5 cr.) (see page 95)